perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

-In order to create the Bricolage database and populate it with default data, the installer needs access to the database server as the PostgreSQL administrative or âRootâ user, usually âpostgresâ.
+In order to create the Bricolage database and populate it with default data, the installer needs access to the database server as the PostgreSQL administrative or “Root” user, usually “postgres”.
 Then it will ask you to pick names for the Bricolage database and PostgreSQL user, which it will create: